spoddutur/spark-notes/reb3.md

 1. Hold the cache as globalCorpus at the driver which gets updated once per batch aggregating the localCorpus learnt from the current batch received.
 2. Hold this cache as broadcast variable and Re-broadcast it periodically as it keeps changing.

-But, all these approaches seem more or less like compromised work-arounds given the fact that RDD’s in spark are immutable.
+But, both these approaches seem more or less like compromised work-arounds given the fact that RDD’s in spark are immutable.
 Let me elaborate more on this:
 - Any data loaded in spark is either an RDD or Broadcast Variable or Accumulator.
 - RDD and Broadcast variable are immutable.
+- So, any spark-native-solution attempting to hold mutable cache in RDD or Broadcast form is more-or-less a workaround.
-- Accumulator are mutable.
+- Accumulators are mutable.
 However, Spark natively supports only numeric type accumulators.
-- So, any spark-native-solution attempting to hold mutable cache in RDD or Broadcast form is more-or-less a workaround.

 ## ApacheIgnite - A non-spark-native solution: